beijingrb/tabler_ui_rails/README.md

 This's a gem wrapped [Tabler UI](https://github.com/tabler/tabler) for Rails.

-The gem is WIP and there're some problems, such as no idea of converting the original `require` libaries into a sprockets way.
+The gem is WIP and there're some problems, such as no idea of converting the original `require`d javascript libaries into a sprockets way.
 Therefore some components like `chart` do not work at present.
+Maybe you should handle those libs separately.

 ## Installation